Is your nonprofit properly accounting for its expense reimbursements?

 According to recent federal data, approximately 1.56 million nonprofit organisations registered with the United States Internal Revenue Service (IRS) in 2015.

 Registering as an official charity or nonprofit offers many tax perks, but your organisation must account for all of its expenses and revenue to enjoy them.
 This includes any reimbursements to volunteers or paid employees who cover any business-related expenses.

 The best way to keep track of reimbursements is to implement a solid reimbursement policy for the entire organisation.
 Use the following guidelines to create a nonprofit reimbursement policy that is IRS-compliant for 2020.

 Before crafting a nonprofit reimbursement policy, let's review the expenses incurred by your organisation.
 Ordinary expenses related to the business of your nonprofit can include:

 - Dining expenses

 - Cost of rent for office space

 How can nonprofits report their business expenses?

 Since many of the operational costs may be paid out-of-pocket by volunteers or employees, your nonprofit can issue non-taxable reimbursements.
-However, if the organization can't submit the proper documentation for these reimbursements, the IRS has no proof that they should be exempt from federal or payroll taxes.
+However, if the organisation can't submit the proper documentation for these reimbursements, the IRS has no proof that they should be exempt from federal or payroll taxes.